 During this same period, she lived with other nuns at Deer Park and engaged in graduate studies at the University of Wisconsin-Madison, studying Sanskrit, Tibetan and interdisciplinary studies of Asian culture and history.
 Her MA thesis explored reading strategies of Mahayana sutras, particularly the Sanghata Sutra, of which she later produced an English translation and a website devoted to the sutra.

 In 2010, under the guidance of the 17th Karmapa, she wrote Karmapa: 900 Years, a historical survey of the Karma Kagyu lineage that has since been translated into twelve languages.
 She co-translated and edited The Heart Is Noble: Changing the World from the Inside Out, a book of teachings by His Holiness the Karmapa based on several weeks of dialogue between the Karmapa and a group of students from the University of Redlands.
 She has since organized several other extended interactions between young people and His Holiness.
 In 2015, she co-translated and edited Nurturing Compassion, teachings by the Karmapa during his first trip to Europe.
-Under the Gyalwang Karmapa’s guidance, she produced a visual biography to commemorate his predecessor, Dharma King: The Life of the 16th Gyalwang Karmapa in Images, which was launched in 2016 as part of a commemorative event in Bodhgaya.
+Under the Gyalwang Karmapa’s guidance, she produced a visual biography to commemorate his predecessor, Dharma King: The Life of the 16th Gyalwang Karmapa in Images, which will be launched in 2016 as part of a commemorative event in Bodhgaya.
+(Dapel served alongside Damchö to photo-edit this book.)
 Her translation of his script of a play on the life of Milarepa is also forthcoming from KTD Publications.

 Damchö gives weekly Dharma talks in Spanish, which can be viewed at www.facebuda.org.
 She travels regularly to Dharma centers across Latin America, and leads an annual retreat in Mexico.
 With Silvia Sevilla, she co-founded Editorial Albricias, a Spanish-language publisher of books on Buddhism.
 With Leslie Serna, she co-founded a Buddhist study institute that offers online courses in Buddhist philosophy and practice in Spanish, free of charge.
 This study program was given the name Instituto Budadharma by His Holiness the 17th Karmapa in 2012, and currently admits over 500 students each semester.